Cosmoglobe/zodipy/README.md

 ---

-*Zodipy* is a Python tool for simulating the Interplanetary Dust Emission that a Solar System observer sees, either in the form of timestreams or binned HEALPIX maps.
+*Zodipy* is a Python tool for simulating the Interplanetary Dust Emission that a Solar System observer sees, either in the form of timestreams or binned HEALPix maps.

 ![plot](imgs/zodipy_map.png)

 # Usage
-A full introduction to *Zodipy* and its use-cases can be found in the [documentation](https://zodipy.readthedocs.io/en/latest/).
+See the [documentation](https://zodipy.readthedocs.io/en/latest/) for a broader introduction to using *Zodipy*.

 **Interplanetary Dust models:** select between built in models.
 ```python